 These hidden veggie muffins are perfect for picky kids.
 These muffins are vegan, refined sugar free, and nut free so they’re a good option for school lunches.
 They also freeze well so you can make them ahead of time and defrost them for a quick breakfast or snack.

 Main ingredients and substitutions

-I used kale in these muffins but spinach works too.
+I used kale in these hidden veggie muffins but spinach works too.
 Either fresh or frozen is fine.
 Either way, you really can’t taste the vegetables in these muffins.

 Unsweetened cocoa powder helps hide the veggie colors in these muffins and also masks the vegetable flavor.
 You can use either natural unsweetened cocoa powder or Dutch process cocoa powder in this recipe.

 I used whole wheat flour in these muffins but you can substitute all purpose flour or gluten-free oat flour if you prefer.